Lynda Colley – Chairperson

-Ian Moffitt – Chairperson
+Ian Moffitt – Past Chairperson

-Ian Moffitt is Senior Private Banker and Team Lead with Scotia Wealth Management.
+Ian Moffitt is a former Senior Private Banker and Team Lead with Scotia Wealth Management.
 He started as a Teller and worked his way up to his present position.
 Ian has extensive operational and management experience within the bank.
 He also brings with him a wealth of volunteer experience including: Board Member for the Perth and Smiths Falls Hospital and a member of the Major Fundraising Committee for the Capital Campaign for the Smith Falls Hospital.
 Ian has participated in the Children’s Hospital Telethon, the National Capital Marathon and numerous other fundraisers.

 Margaret Egan – Treasurer